Close

 Resistant

-School: Immune to the next Magic or Ability from the given School
+School: Immune to the next ability from the given School

 All Magic Definitions